safwanakbar86/university_work/README.md

 Storing my university work in this repository.

-Find the subject in namesake directories.
+Find the subject in the namesake directories.